-If you’ve made the decision to continue your education by going to graduate school, and you’ve done your due diligence in finding a potential supervisor and exploring prospective institutions, then it’s time to start your application.
-The application process is an important one because missing documents or forms that have been filled out incorrectly could mean your application won’t be processed.
+If you’ve made the decision to continue your education by going to graduate school, and you’ve done your due diligence in finding a potential supervisor and exploring prospective universities, then it’s time to start your application.
+The application process is an important one because missing documents or incorrect forms could mean your application won’t be processed.
 It’s a scary thought when you’ve put a lot of effort into the next stage of your life, but there’s no need to panic.
 Having gone through two graduate studies applications, once for my master’s and then for my PhD in Mechanical Engineering, I’ve come up with the top five tips to help get you organized and ensure you have a stress-free application process.

 1. Submission deadlines

 The first thing you’ll want to check is the application deadline as it varies per institution.
 This information is posted on university websites and details when you need to submit your application to start in a particular semester.
 If a submission checklist isn’t posted by the prospective institution, it’s a good idea to make one yourself to ensure you have all the documents needed to make the deadline.
 I bookmarked the deadline and application form page making it easier to refer to and to help keep me on track.

 Writing your statement of interest is like writing a cover letter for a job application.
 I went through multiple revisions of my statement to make sure I had enough information about myself and my abilities.
 What I wanted to highlight was my academic background and achievements, how my degree shaped my interest to go to graduate school, and projects I worked on relating to my preferred research area.
 I used those points as a guideline to help keep me focused during the writing process.
 If no page limit or restrictions are listed, it’s recommended to keep your statement under two pages.
 Lastly, if you have already spoken to a professor who is willing to accept you into their research group, it’s important to make note of that in your statement.